How to Treat Toenail Fungus, According to a Podiatrist

 “We really cannot make a diagnosis by looking at the toenail,” Dr. Hinkes says.
 “It’s difficult to know whether it’s an infection of fungus, mold, or yeast.
 You must harvest a sample of the nail and send it to pathology.”

 That’s the only way to ascertain exactly what the problem is so the podiatrist can prescribe the best course of action for toenail fungus treatment.
 Once the exact cause of the problem is identified, the podiatrist can then decide how to get rid of toenail fungus in the patient.
 Not all experts agree that lab tests are the way to go.
 Talk to your doctor about your options.
+Find out about these foot care secrets podiatrists spilled.

 Oral anti-fungal treatments such as Lamisil (terbinafine), Diflucan (fluconazole) or Sporanox (itraconazole) are effective options and take around three months to work.
 However, they can have unpleasant side effects, including stomach upset, dizziness, skin problems, and liver damage leading to jaundice.
 This is why taking a full medical history is essential.
 Here’s some advice from doctors and nurses on coming clean about your medical history.